 In Paris today, there are certain neighborhoods where it can actually be difficult to find “traditional French cuisine.”
 Whereas even five years ago you could turn any street corner and find a classic brasserie, a huge influx of fusion joints and fast-food chains have out-priced many of these older models in rapidly gentrifying quartiers.
-If you want salmon tartare and coq au vin, you might need to trek to an overpriced affair somewhere touristy like Montmartre or opt for the gourmet experience somewhere with a Michelin star.
+If you want tartare de saumon and coq au vin, you might need to trek to an overpriced affair somewhere touristy like Montmartre, or opt for the gourmet experience somewhere with a Michelin star.
 But for genuine, no-frills French food, the options are growing shockingly slim.
 While 30 years ago bistros accounted for around half of Parisian restaurants, that number is now at 14%.

 But French gastronomy is an ever-evolving medium.
 Beef bourguignon, long considered a “traditional” dish in the canon of French classics, was documented for the first time only in 1903.
 Does this mean the tradition of French food is barely more than a century old, at least as far as we can officially prove?
 How about bouillabaisse, which was a peasant dish until Julia Child turned it into haute cuisine in the 1960s?

 The tenets of French cuisine have always been fresh, locally-sourced ingredients made with a combination of innovation and centuries of tradition.
 A French chef doesn’t make confit de canard with a wasabi paste because he doesn’t know what the original recipe tastes like, but because the original is so present in the culture’s collective memory that he can afford to play with it.
 Fusion food is, by definition, referential.
 It is predicated on an assumed knowledge of existing culinary heritages.
 And as long as that’s true, it can never destroy the thing it references, or else it would cease to be significant.
-So let the hipster-fusion chefs come.
+So let the avocado-wielding, pork belly-searing, miso-brandishing fusion chefs come.
 Let’s see what they can bring to the table.